Loose Threads and In-betweens

 “I guess there’s another plausible reason you secretly meet up with this mysterious ‘Jazz’ and never tell fucking anyone about it?”

-Sethfire breathed something soft yet exasperated-sounding that made Kohao wish yet again that he wasn’t high, because he’d be hitting flashpoint otherwise and he was dying to.
+Sethfire breathed something soft yet exasperated-sounding that made Kato wish yet again that he wasn’t high, because he’d be hitting flashpoint otherwise and he was dying to.
 At the very least he was still able to snap.

 “Straight up, the fuck, Seth?
 You get to be all up in my fucking business from age sixteen on but you can just sneak—”